JoeyyScott/Gamer-Supplies/TESTING.md

 + As a **First Time User**, I want to be able to intuitively navigate the entire site with ease.
     + The site features a main navigation bar at the top of the page which contains links to the other site pages.
-    + I have inclduded 3 external links to social media pages in the footer that will open the base website for that social media page in a new tab/window.
+    + I have included 3 external links to social media pages in the footer that will open the base website for that social media page in a new tab/window.
     + I have also included buttons throughout the site that link to other pages and features within the site.

         | _Navigation Bar_ |
         |:----------------:|
         | ![Site navigation](docs/images/testing/userstories/navigation.png) |

-+ As a **First Time User**, I want to be able to receive full site functionality on my mobile and tablet.
++ As a **First Time User**, I want to be able to receive full site functionality on my mobile, tablet and PC.
     + I have used [Bootstrap 5](https://getbootstrap.com/)'s support for responsive design to make the site responsive across multiple devices including mobile and tablets.
     + I have tested the site across multiple devices to ensure content displays as intended, proof can be found [here](#responsiveness).

 + As a **First Time User**, I want to be able to see what supplies are available for purchase on the site.
     + On the home page and navigation bar there is a button "Snack Now" which redirects users to the supplies page.
         + This allows first time users to see what supplies are available to add to a crate before they register for an account to make a crate/purchase.
-        + The navigation link can be see in New user story 2 and I have included a picture of the button below.
+        + The navigation link can be see in First Time User story 2 and I have included a picture of the button below.

             | _Supplies Page_ |
             |:---------------:|